Keystone College Policies

 Amending Educational Records and Registering Complaints

-Under FERPA regulations, Keystone College must allow students to inspect and review his or her educational records.
+Under FERPA regulations, Keystone College must allow students to inspect and review their educational records.
 A student may seek to amend those records if he or she thinks the records contain inaccurate or misleading information contained in them.
 However, the College is not required to consider requests for amendment that seek to change a grade or disciplinary decision, or to seek to change the opinions or reflections of a school official or other person reflected in an educational record.
 In addition, students have the right to file a complaint with the US Department of Education if they feel their rights under FERPA have been compromised.
 Any student wishing to pursue such issues should contact the Registrar’s Office for appropriate processes, forms, and addresses.

 Sources Consulted in Developing this Policy